JeremyBois/qmk-ptechinos/README.md

   - Does not break gestures / game movements / typing
   - Combos using both hands for maintenance/configuration layer
     - `Adjust` layer cannot be activated by errors
+  - Caps word instead of Caps lock

 **Hand placements:**
   - Columns splay to respect normal splay of fingers
-  - Aggressive pinky stagger to reduce stress
+  - Aggressive pinky stagger to reduce stress on it
   - One hand activate a layer while the other could type the most used keys
   - One shot layer avoid reaching when key on the same side
   - Mouse emulation on the left to let the right hand rest (the one using the mouse)